-You may even experience ear pain because of the pressure that builds up overtime.
-Headaches are common.
+- You may even experience ear pain because of the pressure that builds up overtime.

 What You Can Do About Poorly Fitting Dentures

-First, see your dentist regularly.
-Your dentist can make adjustments to your dentures to help them fit better.
+First, see your dentist or oral surgeon regularly.
+They can make adjustments to your dentures to help them fit better.
 They can also help you decide when it’s time to get new dentures.

 A word of caution: Never try to adjust your dentures by yourself.
 When your dentist adjusts your dentures, he or she uses special tools specifically for dentures and only available to dentists.
 Trying to adjust dentures yourself can result in a poor fit or damage them.
 Leave the job to a professional.

 If your dentures aren’t fitting right, you could try denture adhesives to help your dentures stay in place and make them feel more secure.
 This should only be done for loose dentures and not as the go-to solution for poorly fitting dentures.

 It may just be time to get new dentures.
 Talk to your dentist about when it’s time.
 Dentures aren’t made to last forever.